-If case of hypercalcemia the treatments may include fluid diureses with or without pharmacologic agents like calcitonin.
+In the case of hypercalcemia, the treatments may include fluid diureses with or without pharmacologic agents like calcitonin.
 Moderate hypercalcemia goes into remission 2-3 days after the commencement of melphalan/prednisone chemotherapy.

 For controlling problems like spinal cord suppression, doctors resort to systemic chemotherapy.
-Orthopedic surgery is performed followed with external beam radiotherapy.
+Orthopedic surgery is performed followed by external beam radiotherapy.

-For treating relapsed multiple myeloma in dogs which underwent melphalan therapy, doctors resort to VAD protocol comprising doxorubicin, vincristine and dexamethasone sodium phosphate.
-Also known as ‘rescue therapy’, it is found to be effective in the initial stages, but its efficacy takes a nose dive shortly afterwards.
-High dose cyclophosphamide has been investigated as a rescue agent but with guarded prognosis.
+For treating relapsed multiple myeloma in dogs that underwent melphalan therapy, doctors resort to a VAD protocol comprising doxorubicin, vincristine and dexamethasone sodium phosphate.
+Also known as ‘rescue therapy’, it is found to be effective in the initial stages, but its efficacy takes a nose dive shortly afterward.
+High-dose cyclophosphamide has been investigated as a rescue agent but with a guarded prognosis.